RebeccaFlach/covid-modeling/reports/draft_report.md

 ## Methodology

-We replicated **Modeling COVID-19 transmission in supermarkets using an agent-based model** [1], where the authors propose an agent-based model to calculate total exposure time, representing the duration customers spend near infected individuals, and estimate infection rates using a basic transmission model.
+We replicated the expirements conducted in **Modeling COVID-19 transmission in supermarkets using an agent-based model** [1], where the authors propose an agent-based model to calculate total exposure time, representing the duration customers spend near infected individuals, and estimate infection rates using a basic transmission model.

 #### Store Graph